 - Organize and maintain Children’s Ministry supplies and curriculum.

-- Develop and manage the budget.
+- Develop and manage the church school budget.

-- Prepare report to Annual Vestry Meeting.
+- Prepare a report for the Annual Vestry Meeting.

 - Track and review patterns of attendance.